For years, Mary pleaded with Jim to work on their marriage, but Jim felt they didn’t need help.

 Mary not only warmed up to the words of appreciation, she was impacted positively by Jim’s sincere desire to help with a task he usually left to her.

 Good job Jim!
 But don’t expect immediate results.
 You’re goal is to win the superbowl.
 You just got a first down.
 This requires patient endurance.
 But that’s a good start!

 2. Do things that make your partner feel loved multiple times every day

-If she’s open to it, use the Rekindling Exercise to discover the things that make her feel loved.
+If she’s open to it, use the Caring Behaviors exercise to discover the things that make her feel loved.

 If not, watch for hints that she drops.
 If she says, “If only I had a break from the kids on Saturday, I could get a pedicure”, what do you do?